damon3312/smythsaco/README.md

 This is my first Github post so bear with me if it's bad.
 Good luck on the Console restock.

+**UPDATE**
+Seems like OOS items apart from Playsations you can atc and get to delivery steps before getting error messages.
+If this is the cas eleave it running you will get Error submitting delivery information until it restocks.
+It is possible that Smyths just fully locked adding to cart for playstation only reason i can think of.

 Follow my twitter - https://twitter.com/damon3312 (;